-- Summative assessment occurs at or near the end of a period of learning, and may be used to inform further instruction. - o Reflect the most recent demonstration of student learning. - Effort, participation, attitude and other behaviours, unless outlined by the Alberta Program of Studies for a specific course, must be reported separately from academic achievement. - Unless supported by the Program of Studies, student participation in group may only be assessed individually. - o Teachers will obtain assessment information through a variety of means. - Triangulation of Evidence may include: - Observations (Anecdotal Evidence) (e.g. dramatization, group work, lab procedures, performance) - Conversations (Anecdotal Evidence)(e.g. questioning, conferencing, group work, class discussions, self/peer assessment, journaling) - Products (e.g. exams, quizzes, authentic learning tasks)

-- Based upon the teacher's professional judgment and in accordance with the Alberta Program of Studies, students may be provided the opportunity to have a second chance at a summative assessment.
-A student is responsible for requesting a second chance and must meet with his or her teacher to make this request and will be required to complete and/or correct alternative and/or previous work. - Students need the opportunity to demonstrate their learning in performance based assessments.
+- Summative assessment occurs at or near the end of a period of learning, and may be used to inform further instruction. - Students need the opportunity to demonstrate their learning in performance based assessments when appropriate. - o Assessment must be based on the most recent demonstration of student learning. - Effort, participation, attitude and other behaviours, that may not be curriculum based, must be reported separately from academic achievement. - o Student participation in the group may only be assessed individually. - Teachers will obtain assessment information through a variety of means.
+Triangulation of Evidence may include: - Observations (Anecdotal Evidence) (e.g. dramatization, group work, lab procedures, performance) - Conversations (Anecdotal Evidence)(e.g. questioning, conferencing, group work, class discussions, self/peer assessment, journaling) - Products (e.g. exams, quizzes, authentic learning tasks) - o Individual summative assessments shall not exceed 20% of the final grade. - Based upon the teacher's professional judgment students may be provided the opportunity to have a second chance at a summative assessment, with sufficient time for learning opportunities between assessments.
+A student is responsible for requesting a second chance and must meet with his or her teacher to make this request.